Lebanon national football team: 1933–1947: Formation and early matches

-Lebanon was one of the first nations in the Middle East to establish an administrative body for association football.
-On 22 March 1933, representatives of 13 football clubs gathered in the Minet El Hosn district in Beirut to form the Lebanese Football Association (LFA).
-The LFA was first headed by Hussein Sejaan, and joined FIFA in 1936.
+Lebanon was one of the first nations in the Middle East to establish a formal administrative body for association football.
+On 22 March 1933, representatives from 13 football clubs gathered in the Minet El Hosn district of Beirut to form the Lebanese Football Association (LFA).
+The LFA was initially led by Hussein Sejaan, and became a member of FIFA in 1936.

-On 3 February 1934, 22 players from Beirut were called up to a training camp by the LFA in view of a friendly game against the Romanian side CA Timișoara (TAC); the players were divided into two teams, and played against each other at the American University of Beirut's (AUB) field.
-The match against TAC, scheduled to be played on 18 February, was cancelled due to financial disagreements between the LFA and the AUB, who organised the encounter.
-The Beirut select team eventually played against TAC on 21 November 1935 at AUB's field, losing 3–0.
-Beirut XI played their first game against Syria's Damascus XI in 1939 at the Habib Abou Chahla Stadium; the match ended in a 5–4 loss.
-The two teams played 16 unofficial games until 1963, winning seven, drawing two, and losing seven.
+On 3 February 1934, the LFA organized a training camp for 22 players from Beirut in preparation for a friendly match against the Romanian club CA Timișoara (TAC).
+The players were divided into two teams and competed against each other at the American University of Beirut (AUB) field.
+However, the scheduled match against TAC on 18 February was canceled due to financial disputes between the LFA and AUB, which had organized the event.
+The Beirut XI team eventually faced TAC on 21 November 1935 at the AUB field, losing 3–0.

+On 29 October 1939, the Beirut XI played their first match against Syria's Damascus XI in Beirut, resulting in a 5–4 defeat.
+They played a return game in Damascus on 14 November, which resulted in a 6–1 win for Beirut XI.
+Over the following years, the two teams competed in 16 unofficial matches until 1963, with the Beirut XI securing seven victories, two draws, and seven losses.